Survex data files¶

 Survey data is entered in the form of text files.
-You can use any text editor you like for this, so long as it has the capability of writing a plain ASCII text file.
+You can use any text editor you like for this, so long as it has the capability of writing a plain text file in UTF-8 or ASCII encoding.
 The data format is very flexible; unlike some other cave surveying software, Survex does not require survey legs to be rearranged to suit the computer, and the ordering of instrument readings on each line is fully specifiable.
 So you can enter your data much as it appears on the survey notes, which is important in reducing the opportunities for transcription errors.

-Also all the special characters are user-definable - for example, the separators can be spaces and tabs, or commas (e.g. when exporting from a spreadsheet), etc; the decimal point can be a slash (for clarity), a comma (as used in continental Europe), or anything else you care to choose.
+Also all the special characters are user-definable - for example, the separators can be spaces and tabs, or commas (e.g. when exporting from a spreadsheet), etc; the decimal point can changed to be a comma (as used in continental Europe), or a slash (sometimes used for clarity in written survey notes), or anything else you care to choose.
 This flexibility means that it should be possible to read in data from almost any sort of survey data file without much work.

 Survex places no restrictions on you in terms of the ordering of survey legs.
 You can enter or process data in any order and Survex will read it all in before determining how it is connected.
 You can also use the hierarchical naming so that you do not need to worry about using the same station name twice.